Gain some insight into what makes an air purifier effective.

 Any purchase of an air filter system is an investment in a product that will serve you in the long term, so it's worth investing in a system that suits your specific needs.
 So if you're thinking about buying one, there's a few things you should consider before making your choice.

-To FIND the system that's right for you, you need to be sure it has the right kinds of filters, that suits your personal needs.
+To find the system that's right for you, you need to be sure it has the right kinds of filters, that suits your personal needs.
 So first, ask yourself: what do you need to remove from the air?

 If you're looking for a system to filter out ultra fine dust and allergen particles, such as mould spores, dust mites and pet dander, you'll want a system that features medical-grade HEPA filtration.